Can You Negotiate Your Car Insurance?

 • If one representative isn't helpful, thank them and call back later to speak with someone else.
 Be prepared to make three to five calls if necessary.

-Negotiating With an Agent
+Negotiate With Your Agent

 While you can't negotiate the base insurance rates with an insurance company, you can make a deal with an agent or broker.
 When negotiating with an agent, focus on asking about additional discount opportunities, special programs, coverage restructuring or whether they have any discretionary credits they could apply to your situation, rather than asking for a reduction in the base rate.